audiolabs/PESQ/README.md

 # Note

 Sampling rate (fs|rate) - No default.
-Must select either 8000Hz or 16000Hz.
+You must select either 8000Hz or 16000Hz.

-Note there is narrowband (nb) mode only when sampling rate is 8000Hz.
+Note there is narrowband (nb) mode only when the sampling rate is 8000Hz.

 The original C source code is modified.